Nixtla/statsforecast/experiments/m3/README.md

-# Statistical vs Deep Learning forecasting methods for time series
+# Statistical vs Deep Learning forecasting methods
+Comparison of several Deep Learning models and ensembles to classical statistical univariate models for the 3,0003 series of the M3 competition.

 ## Abstract